ThatBoatSmell/se_methods_cw/README.md

 # sem-quick-cw

-Create a new repository on GitHub
+Create a new repository on GitHub.

 ![githubRepo](img/githubRepo.png)